Wood-Chopper/chat-room-ng-flk/README.md

 ### Send the message to Kinesis Data Stream

-Modify you client implementation to send the messages to Kinesis Data Stream
+Modify your client implementation to send the messages to Kinesis Data Stream.

+### Connect Kinesis Data Stream with Flink

+Let's put our frontend on the side and focus on Flink.

+> The next tasks will depend on the progression.

+### Connect Flink to AppSync and Subscribe to AppSync in Angular

+### Connect Flink to InfluxDB and read from Influx in the frontend